 Flores' ouvre includes a large amount of piano works, orchestral, chamber and electroacoustic works.
 His series of works named L' intérieur ( . . . ) have become his most performed works.
 For these works, Flores has collaborated in several occasions with pioneer English composer Michael Oliva.
 His opera . . . and the Crowd (wept), based on the libretto by Afsaneh Gray about the life of Big Brother's participant Jade Goody, gained national attention in the UK with some controversy.
 However it was received with positive approval by the public and media.

-Most recently, Flores received his Doctorate in Music from the Royal College of Music and he is also now an active piano and composition teacher in London, UK, taking part in musical projects which have taken him to venues such as the Carnegie Hall in New York.
+Most recently, Flores received his Doctorate in Music from the Royal College of Music studying with Kenneth Hesketh and William Mival.
+He is now an active piano and composition teacher in London, UK, taking part in musical projects which have taken him to venues such as the Carnegie Hall in New York.
 He is also currently revising and recording all of his piano works which expand almost two decades from 1999 to the present.

 e r i c k • f l o r e s